-4.6.4.2.1 Functions of the Nwehu Nuswei VERB
+4.6.4.3.1 Functions of the Nwehu Nuswei VERB

-The primary purpose of the NN verb is to provide a rich description of the connection between the focus of the MESSAGE and the new information contained in the MESSAGE.
+The primary purpose of the NN verb is to provide a rich description of the connection between the focus of the MESSAGE and the new INFORMATION contained in the MESSAGE.
 VERBS in NN divide themselves into either WAVE VERBS or FIELD VERBS.
 As you would expect, a WAVE VERB functions within a WAVE PREDICATE.
-Either type can also express these concepts, detailed "The Verb" chapter:
+Either type can also express these concepts, detailed in Chapter 6, "The Verb: Connecting Concepts":